anoopsingh1996/React-Native-Projects/README.md

 # Awesome-React-Native-Projects

-This repo have awesome collection of react-native-project.
+This repo have awesome collection of react-native-project for learning purpose.

 ## Prerequisities
   - `node and npm`